sahyl/sahyl/README.md

 ---
 ### ✍️ Random  Quote
 <!--START_QUOTE-->
-Convinced myself, I seek not to convince. — Edgar Allan Poe
+If we know how to adapt, we end up being superior. — Ming-Dao Deng
 <!--END_QUOTE-->

 ---